Short Story: War Within

 “Where do I go to be tested?”

-His eyes narrowed, and I saw the same distrust in them I saw every time I looked at myself.
+His eyes narrowed, and I saw the same distrust in them that I saw every time I looked at myself.
 “Why would you do that?
 You don’t even know me.”

 I stayed at a Best Western that night, and the next morning I drove him to the hospital in Vancouver, where I was tested to see if my markers matched his well enough for a living donation.
 The tests were relatively painless for me, but as they were conducted, Greg collapsed in the waiting room and was taken to the hospital’s emergency room.
 His clock had just wound down.
-I’d arrived in the nick of time.
+I’d arrived just in time.
 I sat with him while waiting for the doctor to return with news.

 “The results are in,” Dr. LeRay said.
 “You’re a perfect match.”